aalteirac/spotifySessionApp/README.md

 Nodejs and npm install needed

+When setup is finished, navigate to "localhost:3002/" -> this will redirect you to spotify login

 Thanks to José.F and Ann-Louise.A for original idea and implementation !
 WTK rocks !

 ![alt text](https://raw.githubusercontent.com/aalteirac/spotifySessionApp/27201dacd1ce35f144ba318e17303729d1921036/thumb.png "screen-shot")